jjmedinaariza/modelling_book/docs/04-carpentry.md

 Notice how the text we pass as an argument goes between double quotes.

 An alternative is to deselect columns by adding a minus sign in front of the column name.
-You can also deselect chunks of columns.
-Don't execute the code below, but if you wanted, for example to get rid of *uniqid* you could do the following:
+You can also deselect chunks of columns. **Don't execute the code below for this practical**, but if you wanted, for example to get rid of *uniqid* you could do the following:

 ```r